networktocode/diffsync/docs/source/getting_started/01-getting-started.md

 ## Model Processing Ordering Logic

-The models will be processed in a specfic order as defined by `top_level` atttribute on the `DiffSync` object and then the `_childres` attribute on the `DiffSyncModel`.
-The processing algorithm can be described as:
+The models will be processed in a specfic order as defined by `top_level` atttribute on the `DiffSync` object and then the `_children` attribute on the `DiffSyncModel`.
+The processing algorithm is technically a "Preorder Tree Traversal", which means that "a parent node is processed before any of its child nodes is done."
+This can be described as:

 - Start with the first element in the model in `top_level`
-- If that model has `_children` set on it, process that first element next, in the order as defined in the dictionary.
+- If that model has `_children` set on it, process that first element, in the order as defined in the dictionary.
-    - Continue processing `_children` as found, until complete end of lineage (e.g. children, children of children, etc.)
+- If a child has has `_children` set on it, process that element, and so on until the complete end of lineage (e.g. children, children of children, etc.)
-- Continue with the next element as defined in the `_children` attribute.
-- Continue with the next element as defined in the `top_level` attribute.
+- Continue with the next element as defined in the `top_level` attribute, and repeat the process

 Given the following Scenario: